USRSE/usrse.github.io/_posts/2022-11-21-vws-rse-cop-summary.md

 will it bring to and expect from the community members?
 For US-RSE, the mission has four parts: (1) community, (2) advocacy, (3) resources, and (4) diversity, equity, and inclusion.
-The founders of a new community can define the original mission – but should work with the community to refine it as time goes on.
+The founders of a new community can define its original mission – but should work with the community to refine it as time goes on.
 There should be a clear benefit for the community, whether that’s through access to information (e.g., providing resources on how to set up software infrastructure), a place for mutual commiseration, or a mechanism for